NUTRITION VALUE

 We're starting with Medicaid In Lieu of Services

-Definition Food as Medicine
+Definition Food as Medicine (FAM)

 Definition Food Vendor / Provider

-A seat at the NVP table for
+Joining us at the table

 Four cartoon-style figures including an elderly person in a wheelchair, a woman holding a baby, and a man holding a box of vegetables, with a bag of groceries on the ground.